ljishen/bitar/README.md

 - Zero-copy of data input and output
 - Synchronous and asynchronous operations
-- Execution in both the host and the embedded environment
 - Multi-core and multi-device support
 - No sudo permission requirement

+Bitar can run either on the host machine or on the NVIDIA BlueField DPU target in either DPU mode or separated host mode.

 ## Prerequisites